Amy Duggar Shares Jim Bob’s Reaction to ‘Marriage Boot Camp,’ Reveals Whether Famous Family Will Watch Show

 Amy Duggar’s famous family is aware that she’s appearing on Marriage Boot Camp: Reality Stars tonight, but will Jim Bob and Michelle tune in to watch their niece on the reality show?

 Jim Bob and Michelle Duggar were always happy to dish out marriage advice to their adult kids on their canceled TLC series, 19 Kids and Counting.
 However, Amy Duggar recently revealed that her aunt and uncle are not interested in watching Marriage Boot Camp counselors Dr. Venus “V” Nicolino and Dr. Ish Major help other reality show stars work on their relationships.
-Amy told People that that Jim Bob and Michelle will not be tuning in to the Season 7 premiere of the WE tv series because they’re afraid of what their kids might see and hear.
+Amy told People that Jim Bob and Michelle will not be tuning in to the Season 7 premiere of the WE tv series because they’re afraid of what their kids might see and hear.

-The “rebel” cousin of Counting On stars Jill and Jessa Duggar did admit to dropping a few F bombs during the filming of Marriage Boot Camp, but the bad word will be bleeped on the show.
+The so-called “rebel” cousin of Counting On stars Jill and Jessa Duggar did admit to dropping a few F-bombs during the filming of Marriage Boot Camp, but the bad word will be bleeped on the show.
 However, Amy Duggar’s ultra-conservative aunt and uncle still don’t want their kids getting the idea that cussing in front of a camera is okay as long as a post-production editing crew is being paid to clean up your language.

 “They try to protect their kids from things like that,” Amy said of her famous family’s avoidance of bleeps.